bensutherland/ms_scallop_popgen/README.md

 # Scallop Population Genomics
-This repository is in development stage, and comes with no guarantees.
+This repository is specifically for analyzing the data to support the following manuscript, and comes with no guarantees of usefulness for other purposes.

 ### Requirements
+Software:
 `Stacks v2` http://catchenlab.life.illinois.edu/stacks/
 `cutadapt`  https://cutadapt.readthedocs.io/en/stable/index.html
 `bwa` http://bio-bwa.sourceforge.net/